 1. It helps to prevent overcooking

-I like to think that a food thermometer helps to put your food at the best temperature for it so that it is not undercooked, overcooked, or burnt.
+Cooking a good meal is helped by bringing it just to the right temperature at the required time.
+A food thermometer helps to put your food at the best temperature for it so that it is not undercooked, overcooked, or burnt.
 It helps you to reach the best temperature that is required to achieve the right texture.

 2. It helps to avoid the consumption of contaminated foods